hightouchio/passage/README.md

 # passage
 [![CircleCI](https://circleci.com/gh/hightouchio/passage/tree/master.svg?style=svg)](https://circleci.com/gh/hightouchio/passage/tree/master)

-passage is a utility for programmatically creating and managing SSH tunnels, both standard and reverse.
-The chief use case is to serve as a secure bridge between SaaS providers and resources that need to be accessed within customer environments.
+passage is a utility for programmatically creating and managing SSH tunnels.
+The primary use case is to serve as a secure bridge between SaaS providers and resources that need to be accessed within customer environments.
 Passage acts as both a management API, as well as a daemon to manage the tunnels themselves.

 With **Standard** tunnels, Passage acts as an SSH client, opening an SSH connection to an internet-facing remote bastion server, then from there opening an upstream connection to a private service within the remote network.